hashicorp/design-system/website/docs/components/alert/partials/content/content.md

 !!!
 Dont

-Don’t mix and match different link colors in the same Alert.
+Don’t mix and match different link colors in the same `compact` Alert.

 <Hds::Alert @type="compact" @color="success" as |A|>
   <A.Description>